-Figure 4.
-Failure cases.
+Figure 3.
+Sample results.
 First column is input data with ground truth.
 Second column is one of our baseline CNN3B result with ground truth number of layers.
 Third column is our best model CNN3B+RNN result with ground truth number of layers.
-Fourth column is our best model CNN3B+RNN result with ground truth number of layers.
-Fourth column is our prediction number of layers.
-Three rows represent three different input data with annotations and prediction results.
+Fourth column is our best model CNN3B+RNN result with prediction number of layers.

-of the cases.
+In summary, it is time consuming for humans to label the number and positions of layers in an image.
+As shown in the examples, our model only needs the input image to generate results which are very close to human annotations in most of the cases.
 Our best model outperforms all the baselines, and the improvement between CNN3B and CNN3B+RNN indicates that the RNN contributes to our final result even though the RNN30 and RNN256 baselines fail to work well.
 The results show that both steps of our model are important to achieve the final performance.